avada-z/Mysql-bruteforce/README.md

 ## Purpose

-Brute force a MySQL user using a wordlist file.
+Brute-force a MySQL user using a wordlist file.

+This fork is a revised version of 0x0mar's fast brute-force program.

+Main revisions are:

++ Easier command-line usage,
++ Adaptability in parsing wordlist formats,
++ Thread number default assigned from CPU info,
++ Progress counter and stats displayed.

 ## OS